 Medical Detection Dogs is a charity based in Buckinghamshire, dedicated to training dogs in the detection and recognition of human disease by odour.
 The charity prevent medical emergencies, save human lives and improve quality of life.

-The National Anti-Vivisection Society (NAVS) is the world’s longest established group working to end the suffering of animals in laboratories.
-Every year millions of animals suffer and die in cruel and futile experiments and the NAVS actively campaigns for animal experiments to be replaced with sophisticated, non-animal methods.
+Founded 1875, the National Anti-Vivisection Society (NAVS) is the world’s premier society working to end the suffering of animals in laboratories.
+We educate and promote the replacement of animal experiments with sophisticated, non-animal methods.